Last updated: June 2026

 • Public transport

-• Nairobi Expressway access
+• Nairobi Expressway access, where suitable

 For VIP passengers, crew and business travellers, pre-arranged transport is recommended to reduce waiting time and improve arrival coordination.